PSALM 84.5-7 (NIV)

 till each appears before God in Zion.

 The metaphor of life as journey might be a little cliche at this point, although, like most cliches, it works.
 Life as pilgrimage takes the metaphor a little further.
-A pilgrimage a holy, faith-honing trek, on which the pilgrim pursues a path others have taken before, in their own intentional pursuit of God.
+A pilgrimage is a holy, faith-honing trek, on which the pilgrim pursues a path others have taken before, in their own intentional pursuit of God.

 Here are some things I believe to be true, and which inform the work of this metaphorical Pilgrimage work: